genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/02_commands/04_Genx_CLI.md

 ## Upgrade

 The `upgrade` command updates Foundation UI NPM module dependency versions regardless the range defined in your **package.json**.
-It can be plugged in into CI jobs for automated upgrade workflows.
+It can be plugged into CI jobs for automated upgrade workflows.

 This command can be used with the following parameters: